Nylilsa/nylilsa.github.io/guides/th15-maingame-score.md

 wip

 <h5 id='s4c4'>Sagume mid-boss</h5>
-There’s a safespot for this midnon.
+There’s a safespot for this mid-non.
 Move to her left before she spawns the YinYangs then move back down.
 Breaking a shield here is fine, just make sure you get the 200 graze.
-You want to speedkill this midnon.
+You want to speedkill this mid-non.
 Tap focus to do some extra damage.

 <h5 id='s4c5'>Chapter 5</h5>
 Spawn graze the red arrow heads from the YinYangs.
 Be sure to kill each of them.
 When the bullets closest to you are about to shoot out, break a shield to cancel them and continue spawn grazing.
 Repeat this till you’re out of bombs then suicide.